-About local governance reform
+What is local governance reform really about?

 In very general terms, local governance reform is the process of changing what we have into what we need.
 This process involves understanding the issues and challenges facing our local governance system and how they relate to one another, considering options to address the issues, and implementing changes that will make a positive difference.
 The exact nature of the changes has yet to be defined.

 The time for study is over; the status quo is no longer serving the needs of many New Brunswickers.
+After extensive engagement with New Brunswickers, we now have a plan to bring the required reforms.

 What is a local government?